realtechsupport/cocktail/README.md

 The [Orfeo](https://www.orfeo-toolbox.org/tag/machine-learning/) machine learning library and the translator library for raster and vector geospatial data formats [GDAL](https://gdal.org/) do not play well with the open source geographic information system [QGIS](https://qgis.org) outside of the resource intensive GUI environment.
 The systems have differing and partially conflicting dependencies, and the GUI environment makes rapid testing across the various tool boxes cumbersome.
-This fact becomes apparent, for example, when developping a pipeline to perform vector based satellite image classification with a neural network under OTB.
+This fact becomes apparent, for example, when developing a pipeline to perform vector based satellite image classification with a neural network under OTB.
 This repository demonstrates how to setup a virtual computer that can support GDAL, OTB and QGIS functionality seamlessly.
-It also includes examples of how to use the setup to apply various classifiers inlcuding vector support machines, random forests and neural networks across GDAL, OTB and QGIS.
+It also includes examples of how to use the setup to apply various classifiers including vector support machines, random forests and neural networks across GDAL, OTB and QGIS.

 step 1 - VM <br>
 Create a virtual computer.<br>